schmoaaaaah/yt-dlp-stash/README.md

 ## Installation

-Requires yt-dlp `2023.01.02` or above as well as stashapp-tools.
+Requires yt-dlp as well as stashapp-tools.

 You can install this package with pip:
 ```shell